2023 Solar Incentives Guide for Genoa, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-Your local Genoa solar panel installer can provide more information about the ITC and how it may apply to your situation.
+Your local Genoa solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
 The new Clean Energy Credit now runs until 2035.
-You are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The credit will then decrease annually until the date of expiration.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+Homeowners can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The credit will then see a slight annual decrease until its expiration.
+The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Genoa solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Your local Genoa solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives